Tractable Exclusion Zones for Instant-Runoff Voting on Trees and Beyond: Omitted Proofs for Tree Tractability

-Root the tree at $u$.
-We iteratively delete descendants from $F_0$ until no ancestor--descendant pairs remain.
-Formally, while there exist distinct $a,b\in F_0$ with $a$ an ancestor of $b$, delete $b$ from $F_0$.
-Let $F$ be the final set after no such pair exists.
-By construction, $F$ is an antichain, and clearly $F\subseteq A$.

-It remains to show that deleting a descendant opponent $b$ cannot destroy the property that $u$ is eliminated in round~1.
+Root the tree at \(u\).
+We iteratively remove descendant opponents.
+While there exist distinct \(a,b\in F_0\) such that \(a\) is an ancestor of \(b\), delete the descendant \(b\).
+Let \(F\) be the final set.
+Then \(F\subseteq A\) and \(F\) is an antichain.
+It remains to show that each deletion preserves the fact that \(u\) is eliminated in round \(1\).